The study of the human mind, its functions and how it affects behavior

 According to the U.S Department of Labor, employment of psychologists is estimated to grow 14 percent through 2026 which is faster than average growth of all occupations.
 In 2017 the average median wage for psychologists was $77,030 per year.

 LLCC offers the following program to prepare students for university transfer in the psychology field.
-Read more about the courses in the program.
+Read more about the required courses for the program.

 The introductory psychology course is a prerequisite for all other courses.
 Psychology majors are encouraged to take all psychology courses offered by the college, and it is also strongly recommended that students check the requirements of the institutions to which they plan to transfer.